 Tackling swearing by dealing with the cause

-If you know why your child is swearing, it can help you decide on an appropriate response.
+If you know why your child is swearing, it can help you to decide on an appropriate response.

-- If the swearing is because of anger, you can teach your child that such feelings are OK.
-But it’s better for your child to express her feelings using more appropriate words, or to get away from what is making her angry.
+With anger, it might be important for your child to get away from what’s making her angry.
 For example, if your child is angry with a playmate, tell her to walk away or ask an adult for help with the situation.

-- If the swearing is because of frustration, talk your child through the steps to sorting out problems for herself.
-For example, if she’s trying to tie her shoelaces, suggest she starts by crossing the laces under each other, then makes the bows, and so on.
+With frustration, you can talk your child through steps for sorting out problems for himself.
+For example, if he’s trying to tie his shoelaces, suggest he starts by crossing the laces under each other, then makes the bows, and so on.

-- Teach your child alternative ways to deal with anger and frustration.
-This could include counting to 10, taking deep breaths, or talking about angry feelings.
+In both of these situations, you can teach your child other ways to deal with anger and frustration.
+This could include counting to 10, taking deep breaths, or talking about difficult feelings.

-- Encourage your child to use alternative words that are not offensive.
-For example, you could suggest, ‘flip’ or ‘shivers’ or even funny words that you and your child make up together.
+You can also encourage your child to use alternative words that aren’t offensive.
+For example, you could suggest ‘flip’ or ‘shivers’ or even funny words that you and your child make up together.

-When your child pushes the boundaries
+When your child pushes the boundaries with swearing

 or school counsellor.
 Your child’s school or your GP might be able to recommend someone in your area.